Netflix testing fee for accounts shared outside household - NewsBreak

 The second feature, available for all three Netflix plans, allows users who share their account to transfer profile information either to a new account or an Extra Member sub account.
 By doing this, the user would keep their viewing history, My List, and personalized recommendations.

 “We recognize that people have many entertainment choices, so we want to ensure any new features are flexible and useful for members, whose subscriptions fund all our great TV and films,” Chengyi Long, director of product innovation said in a Wednesday blog post .
-“We’ll be working to understand the utility of these two features for members in these three countries before making changes anywhere else in the world.”iPhone update allows users with masks to unlock phones with Face ID: Here’s how
+“We’ll be working to understand the utility of these two features for members in these three countries before making changes anywhere else in the world.”Fed announces interest rate hikes to combat record inflation

 Around this time last year, Netflix began testing a feature to crack down on password sharing .
 Pop-up messages were sent to those Netflix believed were watching via someone else’s account.
 The feature was tested last year, but has yet to become a permanent feature, according to the Hollywood Reporter .